 Cardiac muscle contraction occurs via the sliding filament model of contraction, much like skeletal muscle.
-Once calcium is bound to troponin-C and the conformational change of tropomyosin has occured myosin heads can bind to actin.
-Following this ADP and inorganic phosphate are released from the myosin head so the power stroke can occur, in this the myosin pivots and bends, pulling on the actin and moving it, causing muscle contraction.
+Once calcium is bound to troponin-C and the conformational change of tropomyosin has occurred, myosin heads can bind to actin.
+Following this ADP and inorganic phosphate are released from the myosin head so the power stroke can occur.
+In this the myosin head pivots and bends, pulling on the actin and moving it, causing muscle contraction.

 Removal of Calcium

-After the stimulus is removed intracellular calcium is then reduced by two main methods:
+After the stimulus is removed, intracellular calcium is then reduced in two ways:

 - By entering the sarcoplasmic reticulum for storage via a SERCA (sarco(endo)plasmic reticulum calcium-ATPase) channel at the expense of an ATP molecule.